-Next Generation Technologies Fund – Symbolic Execution for Rapid Threat Analysis (High priority) (expired)
+Next Generation Technologies Fund – Symbolic Execution for Rapid Threat Analysis (High priority) (closed)

 Automated analysis of software binaries through techniques such as symbolic execution has shown potential to be a game-changing technology for computer security.
 However, current work in this area focuses on vulnerability or bug detection/discovery and is computationally expensive (requiring significant computing resources and/or time for analysis).